abeni-al7/aben-wc/README.md

 -   **Line Count**: Count the number of lines in a file using the `-l` flag.
 -   **Word Count**: Count the number of words in a file using the `-w` flag.
 -   **Character Count**: Count the number of characters in a file using the `-m` flag.
+-   **Default Mode**: Display line, word, and byte counts when no flag is provided.

 ## Architecture